 About the Fest

-For 2014, the Winter SWL Fest will have two days of sessions where you can learn about the latest developments in the radio listening hobbies, but there’s so much more going on.
+For 2017, the 30th Annual (!!)
+Winter SWL Fest had three days of sessions where you can learn about the latest developments in the radio listening hobbies, but there’s so much more going on.
 There’s a silent auction that takes place, where you’re bound to find something of interest.
 There’s the Hospitality Suite, where attendees partake of tuning oil and other treats and engage in spirited conversations.
 There is the closing Banquet, with after-dinner remarks by a luminary from the field, often one of the many broadcasters who attend the Fest, followed by the raffle, where you could win one or more of the dozens of prizes, ranging from pens from stations up to top-notch communications receivers.
 And of course, the infamous midnight ride of Pancho Villa that closes things out every year.

 Your hosts, Richard Cuff and John Figliozzi, work throughout the year to ensure that attendees have a great time over the weekend, and by all accounts, they succeed stunningly.
 How else could this event have lasted for 30 years (egad) and draw people from around the world to southeastern Pennsylvania?
 Won’t you join us?